jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 </details>

-### Input List / Table
+### Complex components
-InputListView and TableView are 2 components that allow to view a variable number of input
+ComponentsList, TabView, InputListView and TableView are complex components that allow to view a variable number of input or other components

+#### ComponentsList
+This allows to displays a list of components either from a source or from user input.
+- `name`: identifier of this component (in your R code you will be able to retrieve the text value(s) through this identifier)
+- `title`: [optional, default: `""`] text that will be shown above this component
+- `rowComponent`: as for the Variables List, you can specify all the components that will be repeated for each row.
+- `source`: [optional, default: empty] as for Variables List you can specify any kind of source (see [Variable Specification]).
+It a source is used, the number of rows will automatically depends on the number of elements of this source.
+You can then also use the `rowValue` context property if you want to use the value of the source in one of the component.
+- `values`: [optional, default: empty] In place of a source, you can specify direcly a list of values or value/label list as in the DropDown component.
+- `addItemManually`: [optional, default 'false' if `source` and `values` are empty, else 'true'] If this is true, then it displays a '+' icon so that the user can add new rows, and a 'X' icon to delete a row.
+- `minimumItems`: [optional, default '0'] if `addItemManually` is true, then at least this number of rows will be dislayed.
+These rows do not get the 'X' icon.
+- `maximumItems`: [optional, default '-1'] if `addItemManually` is true, then it tells the maximum number of rows it will displayed: if the maximum is reached, the '+' icon won't be displayed.
+- `optionKey`: [optional, default: 'value'] The values of this component is an array of object: each object as for key the name of the components specified in rowComponent, the key of the source or of the value (in `values`) is the value of this `optionKey`.

+#### TabView
+This is in fact the same as the ComponentsList, but the elements are displayed in Tab View.

 #### InputListView
-This component allows the user to specify as many input values as he/she wants.
+This component is nearly the same as the ComponentsList, but here there is no source or '+' icon to add a new row, but the user has an Input field where he can specify the name of the new row.
 Properties
 - `name`: identifier of this component (in your R code you will be able to retrieve the text value(s) through this identifier)
-- `label`: [optional, default: `""`] text that will be shown above this component
+- `title`: [optional, default: `""`] text that will be shown above this component
 - `placeHolder`: [optional, default `"New Value"`] text that is displayed as long as the user did not give a value.
 When a value is given a new input is then automatically added.
 - `defaultValues`: [optional, default empty array] array of strings setting the first value(s) if the input controls.
 - `minRows`: [optional, default 0] Minimum of rows the list view should display.
 No delete icon will be then displayed to these rows.
 - `inputComponent`: [optional, default a TextField component] Per default the input field is a TextField component, but you may change this by setting a DoubleField of an IntegerField component.
-- `rowComponents`: As for AssignedVariablesList, it is possible to add other components.
+- `rowComponent`: As for AssignedVariablesList, it is possible to add other components.
-- `rowComponentsLabels`: [optional, default empty array] array of labels used for rowComponents.
+- `rowComponentTitle`: [optional, default ''] titel used for rowComponent.
-- `optionKey`: [optional, default `"value"`] when using rowComponents, the `name` property indicates the name to use to retrieve all values of this component.
+- `optionKey`: [optional, default `"value"`] when using rowComponent, the `name` property indicates the name to use to retrieve all values of this component.
 These values are specified per row, and each row has different columns.
 The names of the rowComponents are used to specify the value of each component.
 The `optionKey` speficies then the name of the value of the Input field.

 <details>
 	<summary>Example</summary>